 External Ids for TP53INP1 Gene

 GeneCards Summary for TP53INP1 Gene

 TP53INP1 (Tumor Protein P53 Inducible Nuclear Protein 1) is a Protein Coding gene.
-Among its related pathways are HTLV-I infection and p53 Pathway (RnD).
+Among its related pathways are Regulation of TP53 Activity and HTLV-I infection.
 GO annotations related to this gene include antioxidant activity.
 An important paralog of this gene is TP53INP2.